-We processed over 149 Put-in-Bay Reservations from 2 pm to 8 pm when we stopped counting stated Manager Amber Sommers.
-“It was clear that people are ready to get out of the house and travel again,” stated Sommers.
-The Put-in-Bay Resort, the island’s largest hotel and home to the popular Blue Marlin Swim-up Bar were the first to open this year in April as an essential business.
-They were better prepared to accept the next few weekends of guests as their facility has completed the pre-season-opening routines stated officials.
+We processed over 149 Put-in-Bay Reservations from 2 pm to 8 pm when we stopped counting, stated Manager Amber Sommers.
+“It was clear that people are ready to leave the house and travel again,” said Sommers.
+The Put-in-Bay Resort, the island’s largest hotel and home to the famous Blue Marlin Swim-up Bar was the first to open this year in April as an essential business.
+They were better prepared to accept the next few weekends of guests as their facility has completed the pre-season-opening routines, stated officials.

-Island Seeks To Attract Put-in-Bay Reservations With Special Offers And Deals
+Island Attracts Put-in-Bay Reservations With Special Offers And Deals

-Local Hotels and Resorts lost virtually all of April and a significant part of May bookings as Ohioans were ordered to “stay at home” This order was rescinded several weeks ago, however, erroneous information continued to circulate that the island was “Closed” We’ve never been closed since returning from our winter closedown period stated Lisa Cooper, General Manager of the Put-in-Bay Resort.
-Businesses here much like the mainland adapted to carry out only and other familiar precautions stated Cooper.
+Local Hotels and Resorts lost virtually all of April and a significant part of May bookings as Ohioans were ordered to “stay at home” This order was rescinded several weeks ago.
+However, erroneous information continued to circulate that the island was “Closed” We’ve never been closed since returning from our winter closedown period, stated Lisa Cooper, General Manager of the Put-in-Bay Resort.
+Much like the mainland, businesses here adapted to carry out only other familiar precautions, said Cooper.

 The State Of Ohio Expected to Win Big In Competition For Tourist Dollars

-With Ohio’s diverse offering of attractions statewide, it is expected to fare better than many surrounding states.
-Ohio is blessed to have a great State Parks System along with numerous major attractions such as Kings Island, Cedar Point, The Columbus Zoo, Rock & Roll Hall Of Fame and so much more.
-“We’re focusing much of our marketing efforts in communities within a four and a half-hour drive” State Tourism officials stated.
-Announcements are expected from Cedar Point and Kalahari REsort two other very popular northern Ohio attractions over the next few days.
+With Ohio’s diverse attractions offered statewide, it is expected to fare better than many surrounding states.
+Ohio is blessed to have a great State Parks System and numerous significant attractions such as Kings Island, Cedar Point, The Columbus Zoo, the Rock & Roll Hall Of Fame, and so much more.
+“We’re focusing much of our marketing efforts in communities within a four-and-a-half-hour drive,” State Tourism officials stated.
+Announcements are expected from Cedar Point and Kalahari Resort, two other top-rated northern Ohio attractions, over the next few days.

-Put-in-Bay Maintains COVID 19 Information With Up To The Minute Information
+Put-in-Bay Maintains COVID-19 Information With Up To The Minute Info

-The Put-in-Bay Community maintains an up the minute Put-in-Bay COVID 19 guide with information on how local businesses are preparing for the return of tourists.
-Information is updated daily as it is released by the state or the local health department officials.
-Put-in-Bay Ferry Service is operating on a slightly reduced schedule as demand rises with the onslaught of positive information.
+The Put-in-Bay Community maintains an up-the-minute Put-in-Bay COVID 19 guide with information on how local businesses prepare for tourists’ return.
+Information is updated daily as the state or the local health department officials release it.
+Put-in-Bay Ferry Service operates on a slightly reduced schedule as demand rises with the onslaught of positive information.
 The Central reservation center can be reached at 888-742-7829 for Put-in-Bay reservations or additional information about Put-in-Bay.